Thanksgiving closings, changes

 In observance of the Thanksgiving holiday, the following closings and changes have been announced:

 - Garbage collections: Tuesday, Wednesday, Thursday’s collections will be one day earlier.
-The Nov.
-29 collection will be Dec.
+Friday’s collection will be Dec.
 2.

 - Blue week recycling collections: Monday, Tuesday, and Wednesday’s collections will be on a regular schedule.
-Thursday’s recycling collection will be Nov.
-29, and Nov.
-29’s collection will be Nov.
-30.
+Thursday’s recycling collection will be Friday.
+Friday’s collection will be Saturday.

 - Yard waste-cart collections: Monday and Tuesday will be on a regular schedule.
-Wednesday’s collection will be Nov.
-29. Thursday’s collection will be Dec.
+Wednesday’s collection will be Friday.
+Thursday’s collections will be Dec.
 2. Collections week the week of Dec.
 2 will be postponed one day.

 Post a comment as